funayman/surface-pro-config/README.md

 cp -r /root /home/.
 ```

 Now we need to tell the system that the root users home directory has changed.
-Enter the following in your terminal:

 ```bash
 sudoedit /etc/passwd
 ```
 On the first line should be the root user's information, change `/root` to `/home/root`

-Log out and log back in to confirm everything is working.
+Log out and log in to confirm everything is working.
 Open a terminal and type `pwd` it should now show `/home/root`
 ```bash
 $ pwd